5l1v3r1/Maltego-3/Shodan/README.md

  * getHostInfo.py - Grab useful information on our host from Shodan
  * getHostPortBanners.py - Grabs ports and banners for a host
  * getHostPortBannersv2.py - Similar to getHostPortBanners.py but it stores the port details in the IP entity

+The Maltego configuration files are in /Configs which can be imported directly into Maltego.
+You'll then just have to edit the paths.